sckott/pytaxa/docs/_build/html/_sources/modules/intro.rst.txt

 `pytaxa` is split up into modules.

-* Crossref - Core Crossref APIs for search, journals, members, etc.
-* Counts - Crossref citation counts
-* Content negotation - Content negotation
+* Constructors - xxx
+* other stuff ...

 You can import the entire library, or each module individually as needed.